By the end of this section, you will be able to:

 ROCKING AROUND THE CLOCK

-In the late 1940s, some White country musicians began to experiment with the rhythms of the blues, a decades-old musical genre of rural southern Black people.
-This experimentation led to the creation of a new musical form known as rockabilly, and by the 1950s, rockabilly had developed into rock and roll.
+In the 1940s, various evolutions of uptempo blues, jazz, and country music gave way to Rhythm and Blues, a genre predominantly created by Black artists and marketed to Black audiences.
+Sister Rosetta Tharpe was widely credited with delivering the first true Rock and Roll performance with "Strange Things Happening Everyday," and was a major influence on artists of the time.
+Several years later, Jackie Brantson, singing with Ike Turner's Band, released "Rocket 88," which became a chart-topper and is another contender for "first Rock and Roll recording."
+Aided by new technologies such as the "45" (or single record), the jukebox, and the solid-body electric guitar, R&B and Rock and Roll artists soon gained the attention and purchasing power of young White people.
 Rock and roll music celebrated themes such as young love and freedom from the oppression of middle-class society.
 It quickly grew in favor among American teens, thanks largely to the efforts of disc jockey Alan Freed, who named and popularized the music by playing it on the radio in Cleveland, where he also organized the first rock and roll concert, and later in New York.

 The theme of rebellion against authority, present in many rock and roll songs, appealed to teens.
+White artists began covering popular songs by Black artists, and following in their footsteps.
 In 1954, Bill Haley and His Comets provided youth with an anthem for their rebellion—”Rock Around the Clock” (Figure 28.14).
 The song, used in the 1955 movie Blackboard Jungle about a White teacher at a troubled inner-city high school, seemed to be calling for teens to declare their independence from adult control.

 Haley illustrated how White artists could take musical motifs from the African American community and achieve mainstream success.
 Teen heartthrob Elvis Presley rose to stardom doing the same.
 Thus, besides encouraging a feeling of youthful rebellion, rock and roll also began to tear down color barriers, as White youths sought out African American musicians such as Chuck Berry and Little Richard (Figure 28.14).